tracecompass/tracecompass/README.md

 The p2 update site, used for installation as plugins inside Eclipse, will be placed in `releng/org.eclipse.tracecompass.releng-site/target/repository`.

+To generate the javadoc from the Trace Compass source code, run the following command from the top-level directory:

+    mvn clean package javadoc:aggregate

+The javadoc html files will be under `target/site/apidocs`.

 Maven profiles and properties
 -----------------------------